Immigration Law

 History of the ‘Widow’s Penalty’

 Before October 28, 2009, it was required to be married for more than two years before a spouse passed away if you wanted to apply for a green card.
 This was an effort to prevent people participating in sham marriages from getting green cards.
-In the past, a non-citizen could marry a U.S. citizen to quickly gain legal residency and then just as quickly get a divorce.
+In the past, a non-citizen could marry a U.S. citizen to gain legal residency quickly and then get a divorce as quickly as possible.

 Congress removed the two-year requirement for these cases, which was called the “widow’s penalty” or “widow penalty.”
-Before this modification, foreign spouses in this situation ran the risk of deportation.
+Before this modification, foreign surviving spouses in this situation ran the risk of deportation or removal.

 The common belief was that this rule was unfair and unjustly penalized the remaining spouse.
 No matter when your spouse died, you can continue with the process of permanent residence.
 It does not affect the application whether you were living in or outside the U.S. at the time of your spouse’s death.

-- The marital relationship was made in good faith
+• The marriage was bona fide and entered in good faith

-- There are no inadmissibility criteria against you or your spouse
+• There are no inadmissibility criteria against you

-What To Do if the Widow or Widower Had a Petition for a Foreign Relative In Progress?
+What to Do if the Widow or Widower Had a Petition for an Immediate Relative in Progress?

 If your U.S. citizen spouse dies while your alien relative petition (Form I-130) had already been filed with the USCIS, then you should not do any additional paperwork.

-In these cases, Form I-130 will be converted to Form I-360 or Petition for Amerasian, Widow(er), or Special Immigrant.
+In these cases, Form I-130 will be converted to Form I-360 Self-Petition for Amerasian, Widow(er), or Special Immigrant.
 Unmarried children and children under the age of 21 will also be included in the petition.

 To complete this process, you must not have been divorced or separated from your deceased spouse.
 Also, as soon as you marry someone else, you no longer qualify for this benefit.